 This function allows the monitoring of certain control functions by looking directly at the RAM of the microprocessor.
 Because absolute memory locations need to be known, this function should not be used without detailed instructions from the GE application engineer.
+This function should only be adjusted by the vehicle OEM.
 To ensure optimum operation of the control, this function must be left with zero stored in this register.